DN-DETR: Accelerate DETR Training by Introducing Query DeNoising: Experiment

 \subsection{$1\times$ Setting}

 With denoising training, the detection task can be accelerated by a large margin.
-As shown in Table \ref{tab:1x}, we compare our method with both a traditional detector ~\cite{ren2015faster} and some DETR-like models ~\cite{dai2021dynamic, zhu2020deformable,carion2020end}.
-Note that Dynamic DETR ~\cite{dai2021dynamic} adopts dynamic encoder, for a fair comparison, we also compare with its version without dynamic encoder.
+As shown in Table \ref{tab:1x}, we compare our method with both a traditional detector ~\cite{ren2015faster} and some DETR-like models, including DETR~\cite{carion2020end}, Dynamic DETR~\cite{dai2021dynamic}, and Deformable DETR~\cite{zhu2020deformable}.
+Note that Dynamic DETR ~\cite{dai2021dynamic} adopts a dynamic encoder, for a fair comparison, we also compare with its version without a dynamic encoder.

 Under the same setting with the DC5-R50 backbone, DN-DETR can outperform DAB-DETR by $\textbf{+3.7}$ AP within $12$ epochs.
 Compared with other models, DN-Deformable-DETR achieves the best results in the $12$ epoch setting.
-It is worth noting that our DN-Deformable-DETR achieve $\textbf{44.1}$ AP within 12 epochs with the ResNet-101 backbone, which surpasses Faster R-CNN ResNet-101 trained for $108$ epochs ($9\times$ faster).
+It is worth noting that our DN-Deformable-DETR achieves $\textbf{44.1}$ AP within 12 epochs with the ResNet-101 backbone, which surpasses Faster R-CNN ResNet-101 trained for $108$ epochs ($9\times$ faster).